iotaledger/iota.c/docs/index.md

-# IOTA C Client Documentation
+# IOTA C Client API Reference

 ## Welcome

-This is an IOTA Client library documentation for Chrysalis, aka IOTA 1.5.
+This is an IOTA Client library for IOTA Shimmer network.

-Learn more about Chrysalis changes, please visit [Chrysalis Documentation](https://chrysalis.docs.iota.org/).
+Learn more about IOTA, please visit [IOTA WiKi](https://wiki.iota.org/).

-This C Client is still in highly development, the source can be found on [iotaledger/iota.c](https://github.com/iotaledger/iota.c).
+This C Client is still a highly development project for POSIX systems and embedded development, the implementation can be found in [iotaledger/iota.c](https://github.com/iotaledger/iota.c).

-Integration to new hardware platform is welcome.

 ```{toctree}
 ---